UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 Identifies a publisher associated with the resource.
+Note that while many of the publishers are associated with controlled vocabularies and have URIs, MODS 3.5 does not support :code:`@valueURI` on :code:`publisher`.
+Therefore only strings will be migrated.

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values contained in :code:`publisher`.
+:code:`publisher` values share important information about who produced a publication.
+It will be treated similarly to :code:`name/namePart` values mentioned. `relators:pbl` can be used to show that the values share corporations responsible for the publication of a resource.

 XPath
 ^^^^^